CACAO: Cooperatives Addressing Child Labor Accountability Outcomes

 The Problem

 Côte d’Ivoire is the world’s largest producer of cocoa beans, accounting for more than 40% of global production.
-Two thirds of Ivoirians work in agriculture, and an estimated 85% of farmers’ income depends on cocoa.
+Two-thirds of Ivoirians work in agriculture, and an estimated 85% of farmers’ income depends on cocoa.
 Children of cocoa farmers are particularly vulnerable to hazardous child labor.
 Cocoa production in West Africa is labor intensive, and working on cocoa farms can be hazardous, particularly for children, whose physical, mental, and psychological capacities are still developing.
 Children working in cocoa may carry heavy loads, use dangerous tools, and be involved in spraying cocoa trees with pesticides or burning fields to clear them.
-In the current period of the COVID-19 pandemic, children may be at increased risk of becoming involved in child labor in the cocoa sector due to resulting economic and labor market shocks.
-Additionally, vulnerable families may fall deeper into poverty and rely on child labor to meet basic needs.
+During the COVID-19 pandemic, children were at increased risk of becoming involved in child labor in the cocoa sector due to resulting economic and labor market shocks.
+Additionally, some vulnerable families fell deeper into poverty and relying on child labor to meet basic needs.

 Why focus on increasing capacity of cocoa cooperatives?